theonlykorndog/theonlykorndog.github.io/README.md

-This method is for those familiar with installing add-ons when coming from a Clear Data or fresh install.
+This method is for those familiar with installing add-ons after a Clear Data or fresh install.

 Install the Tweaks Wizard: